Ken Folino || Member Highlight

 Member of VMAS

 Ken went to the same high school as VMAS Founder, Anthony.
 A few years ago while attending a local football game, they ran into each other and Anthony shared the idea of VMAS.
 Now, Ken has been a part of the steering committee helping lay the foundation for how the society will function going forward.
-Though he has yet to declare which committee he will be involved in, Ken leans toward Finance and Fundraising, helping figure how to raise funds for VMAS initiatives and how to best serve the Wright State veteran community.
+Ken will help the Finance and Fundraising Committee, helping figure how to raise funds for VMAS initiatives and how to best serve the Wright State veteran community.
 He is currently involved in recruiting new members, meeting with industry partners for networking, and generating a buzz by spreading the word about what VMAS is trying to do.